mixelpixel/LambdaSchoolTA/README.md

   Suggestion for GitHub Pull Requests and commits:
   - Get in the habit of committing more often!
   - Commit messages can be a valuable resource, and also help your focus on each step of the software development process.
-  - While `tried` and `done` might be _true_, they don't really describe the state of the project as you were developing it.
+  - While things like `tried` and `done` might be _true_, they don't really describe the state of the project as you were developing it.
   - Commit msgs don't have to be long, but often and succinct is good practice.
+The first fifty characters can be the whole commit message, but they can also be the title if you put a line in between the title and a longer explanatory description.
-  - The command `git log` will show you the history of your project (`space` to page through the longer histories. `q` will get you out of the history display)
+  - The command `git log` will show you the history of your project (`space` to page through the longer histories. `q` will get you out of the history display).
+I try (and often fail) to get my commit message titles to tell the _story_ of my project development.

   As for PRs - it's helpful for TAs/Instructors if you put _your name_ as the title of the PR.
   Also, you can open a PR as soon as you fork and clone a repo.
   As you push commits to your repo, they'll get added to the PR.
   That way your work is available to us as you develop your project :)
-  For example, start a PR title with "**Eric Hech: w.i.p.**"
+  For example, start a PR title with "**Student NAME: w.i.p.**"
-  Then when you are done, you can edit the title to read, "**Eric Hech: done √**" Will also be useful when pair programming to put both peeps names in the title.
+  Then when you are done, you can edit the title to read, "**Student NAME: done √**" Will also be useful when pair programming to put both peeps names in the title.

   Great job!